derekjgriffith/MORTICIA/morticia/doc/mitsuba.rst

 formats, which can then be converted to Mitsuba format using the `mtsgui` tool provided with Mitsuba.

 The very simple `.stl` format can be used for plain geometry creation and import into Blender.
-Many CAD applications such as DesignSpark Mechanical can export `.stl` format files.
+Many CAD applications such as DesignSpark Mechanical can export `.stl` format files. `FreeCad <https://www.freecadweb.org/>`_ is another free and open source tool that can be used to create geometry or convert geometry to or from `.step`, `.dae`, `.obj`, `.stl` or other file formats.

 Once a collection of indexed shapes are available in a `.serialized` file, the contents of the `.xml` scene file will reference the shapes by index and apply BSDFs, textures, radiance and other properties to the shapes.
 Some properties (e.g. texture) can be varied within a shape by using UV coordinate mapping.
-Simnple shape geometry (spheres, cubes, cylinders etc.) can be created within the `.xml` scene file, but complex geometry is best contained in the native Mitsuba `.serialized` format.
+Simple shape geometry (spheres, cubes, cylinders etc.) can be created within the `.xml` scene file, but complex geometry is best contained in the native Mitsuba `.serialized` format.